Menu

 ai: Division by zero is undefined — you cannot divide 10 by 0.

-Without handle_tool_errors=True, that ValueError would crash the graph.
-With it, the error turns into a message the LLM can read and explain.
-The model even tells the user why the math failed — much better than a raw stack trace.
+Without handle_tool_errors=True, that ValueError would crash the whole run.
+With the flag on, the error turns into a message the LLM can read and explain.
+The model even tells the user why the math failed — far better than a raw stack trace.

-Tip: Write clear error messages in your tools.
-Instead of a vague raise ValueError("error"), try raise ValueError("Cannot divide by zero — use a non-zero number").
+Tip: Use clear error messages in your tools.
+Rather than a vague `raise ValueError(“error”)`, write `raise ValueError(“Cannot divide by zero — please provide a non-zero divisor”)`.
 The LLM reads this text, so make it useful.

 How Do You Build a Search-Capable Agent?

-Let’s put several tools together into something more real.
-This agent can both search and calculate, handling questions where the model might need to call tools one after another.
+Let’s mix several tools into a more life-like agent.
+This one uses both search and math, and it can handle multi-step questions where the model calls tools one after another.

 We’ll fake a Tavily search tool here.
-In production, you’d use TavilySearchResults from langchain_community with a TAVILY_API_KEY in your environment.
+In a real project, you’d use TavilySearchResults from langchain_community — it needs a TAVILY_API_KEY in your environment.

 python